-But, while a lot of traditional Christmas decorating ideas revolve around plenty of evergreen, you can always fake the feeling of walking in Narnia with artificial trees.
+But, while a lot of traditional Christmas decorating ideas revolve around plenty of evergreens, you can always fake the feeling of walking in Narnia with artificial trees.
 There are some very convincing, affordable options out there.

 13. Get the outdoor lights right

-String them around your doorway for a warm welcome, get the ladder out and drape them through the trees and don't forget to hang lights at your windows, too, just to add to that lovely festive glow.
+String them around your doorway for a warm welcome, get the ladder out and drape them through the trees.
+And don't forget to hang lights at your windows, too, just to add to that lovely festive glow.

 When it comes to decorating, why limit yourself to just downstairs?
 Get that festive feel in your bedroom too.
 Perfect for a festive update, this cute robin set (opens in new tab) from FatFace has a timeless check on the reverse so won't be too Christmassy come January.
 Make sure you have a glance through these bedroom Christmas light ideas to really up the festive feel.